sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

 Step 3: Export tuned fp32 model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Set reasonable training hyperparameters.
+The suggestions are as follows:
+      --epochs=1:About 1~3 can be；

+      --lr=1e-4:The learning rate should be the learning rate when fp32 converges, or even lower；

+      --optim=sgd:The default is sgd；

 .. code-block:: python

     #Here the batch-size can be adjusted according to the need, do not have to be consistent with the training batch-size